IMF, World Bank 2013 annual meetings in Washington

 1430/1830 - IIF discussion on the G20 and the future global economic governance with Maria Luís Albuquerque, Minister of State and Finance, Portugal; Joerg Asmussen, Member of the Executive Board, European Central Bank; Martin Parkinson, Secretary to the Treasury, Australia.

-1445/1845 French Finance Minister Pierre Moscovici and Bank of France Governor Christian Noyer hold news briefing.
+Time Unknown - Development Committee Press Briefing: Marek Belka, Development Committee Chair; Jim Yong Kim, World Bank President; Christine Lagarde, IMF Managing Director.
 1600/2000 - Bank of Japan Governor Haruhiko Kuroda speaks before IIF conference.

 1830/2230 - Press briefing with Swiss Finance Minister Eveline Widmer-Schlumpf and Swiss National Bank Chairman Thomas Jordan at the IMF meetings.